elastic/kibana/rfcs/text/0013_background_sessions.md

    clear: () => void;

    /**
-    * Store a session.
+    * Store a session, alongside with any tracked searchIds.
     * @param sessionId Session ID to store.
 Probably retrieved from `sessionService.get()`.
     * @param name A display name for the session.
     * @param url TODO: is the URL provided here?
 How?
-    * @param searchIdMapping An optional mapping of hashed requests mapped to the corresponding searchId.
     * @returns The stored `BackgroundSessionAttributes` object
     * @throws Throws an error in OSS.
     */
-   store: (sessionId: string, name: string, url: string, searchIdMapping?: Record<string, string>)) => Promise<BackgroundSessionAttributes>
+   store: (sessionId: string, name: string, url: string) => Promise<BackgroundSessionAttributes>

    /**
     * @returns Is the current session stored (i.e. is there a saved object corresponding with this sessionId).